-With large scale events cancelled, our voluntary income dropped by £500,000 in just a few weeks and we anticipate a £1 million shortfall by the end of July.
+With large scale events cancelled, our voluntary income dropped by £500,000 in just a few weeks and we anticipated a £1 million shortfall.
 We have done everything possible to mitigate this drop in income; furloughing staff, exploring Government support, renegotiating payments, selling assets and developing new opportunities to raise money.
 At the same time, we have prioritised support for our frontline services, continually providing care and support for clients and residents who are some of the most vulnerable people in this pandemic and supporting our therapy and care staff through unprecedented challenges.

 With stretched resources, our expert neuro rehabilitation teams are also in greater demand; working closely with the NHS to provide rehabilitation for post COVID-19 patients who have complex needs as a result of their illness.
 We are very proud to be playing our part in the recovery from this pandemic, helping us all to move forward by supporting people when they need us most.

 Despite all our efforts to bridge this unprecedented gap in our funding, we still need to raise £500,000 by the end of September 2020 to ensure our services can survive the financial impact of this pandemic.
 Thanks to the many people, companies and organisations who supported our appeal, we've raised an incredible £551,077.